mlswg/mls-architecture/draft-ietf-mls-architecture.md

 provider.

 > **RECOMMENDATION:** Signature private keys should be compartmentalized from
-> other secrets and preferably protected by an HSM or dedicated hardware
+> other secrets and preferably protected by a Hardware Security Module(HSM) or dedicated hardware
 > features to allow recovery of the authentication for future messages after a
 > compromise.

 > **RECOMMENDATION:** When the credential type supports revocation, the users of
 > a group should check for revoked keys.

-### Security consideration in the context of a full state compromise
+### Security Considerations in the Context of a Full State Compromise

 In real-world compromise scenarios, it is often the case that adversaries target specific devices to obtain parts of the memory or even the ability to execute